Louisiana Woman Blog

 • Comments

-I like to imagine sometimes how these classic Cajun dishes first come about.
-Maybe this one started off as a pot of chicken gumbo, but something happened that caused it to be left unattended.
-Like maybe the cow got in the garden and was eating all the mirlitons.
-Then after the cow was put up the gumbo pot was discovered as a thick stew.
-And maybe the oven didn't have time to get hot so they decided to drop the biscuit dough into the gravy to cook them in time for supper.
+I sometimes like to imagine how these classic dishes from Cajun country originated.
+Perhaps this stew began as a pot of chicken gumbo, but something happened that caused it to be left unattended.
+Maybe the cow escaped from the barnyard and wandered into the garden, where it was eating all the mirlitons.
+Then, after the cow was put back in the pasture, the gumbo pot was discovered as a thick stew with most of the jumbo juice reduced.
+And maybe the oven didn't have time to get hot, so they decided to drop the biscuit dough into the gravy to cook them in time for supper.
 Voila!
 Chicken Fricassee and Dumplings!
-It could have happened that way!
+It could have happened!

 Another Chicken Dumpling